marcussacana/NewAxis/README.md

 - Make sure you're using the correct mod type for your game

 ### Application Won't Start
-- Star the program with CMD line `NewAxis.exe > output.log`
+- Star the program with CMD line `NewAxis.exe -log`
-- Check the output.log file for errors
+- Check the NewAxis.log file for errors
 - Run as Administrator if you encounter permission issues

 ## License